Trauma Therapy

 That fear of facing pain makes a lot of sense and we will respect it, listen to it, and understand it to ensure that you are always comfortable with the pace and the focus of our work together.
 Perhaps you have had experience with other counselors that have labeled your fears as "resistance" or failed to recognize the purpose it has served you, only seeing it as an interference with their goal for your therapy.

 That will not happen in the space we share.
-You deserve to hold onto anything that keeps you feeling comfortable and secure until we figure out how you can feel safe enough letting it go.
+You deserve to hold onto anything that keeps you feeling comfortable and secure until we figure out how you can feel safe enough to let it go.
 That is actually part of the healing, not a "resistance" to healing.

 What if I am so broken that nothing will ever make things better—not even trauma therapy?